karishmasawant/Road-Accident-Dashboard/README.md

 - **Time Range**: 4 years (2019, 2020, 2021, 2022)
 - **Volume**: ≈ 680,000 accident records, ≈ 920,000 casualty entries

-## 🙌 Contributing / Feedback
+## 🤝 Contributing / Feedback
+Found an insight or noticed an issue?
+Feel free to open an issue or submit a pull request.
-Spot an insight—or an error?
-Open an issue or PR.
-Contributions such as new analytical angles (e.g., seasonal trends, ML severity prediction) are welcome!
+Contributions are welcome—whether it's a new analytical perspective (e.g., seasonal trends, ML-based severity prediction) or improvements to existing work.

 ---